jasonleow/visualaid/src/pages/about.md

     weight: 4
 template: page
 ---
-This project is an effort led by [Jason](https://jasonleow.carrd.co/) and [Shaina](https://sg.linkedin.com/in/shainatan-service-ux-design), who saw the need for better resources to support communication between healthcare professionals and patients, especially in the COVID-19 crisis.
+This project is an effort led by <a href="https://jasonleow.carrd.co/" target="_blank">Jason</a>[](https://jasonleow.carrd.co/) and [](https://sg.linkedin.com/in/shainatan-service-ux-design)<a href="https://www.linkedin.com/in/shainatan-service-ux-design/" target="_blank">Shaina</a>, who saw the need for better resources to support communication between healthcare professionals and patients, especially in the COVID-19 crisis.

 We were inspired by the work of Sudesna Roy Chowdhury's <a href="https://sudesnaroychowdhury.wixsite.com/covid" target="_blank">website</a>, a treasure trove of COVID-19-related translations for healthcare workers.
 We took that as a starting point of our project and did more field research and prototyping to come up with VisualAid.